peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 Figure 6.

-Looking at the unique reads in the FASTA file, tally table, or in the reads report with metadata, we have nearly 200 thousand ITS2 sequences:
+Looking at the unique reads in the FASTA file, tally table, or in the reads report with metadata, we have just over 200 thousand ITS2 sequences:

 .. code:: console

     $ grep -c "^ITS2" summary/a2.ITS2.tally.tsv
-    196480
+    206840
     $ grep -c "^ITS2" summary/a2.ITS2.reads.onebp.tsv
-    196480
+    206840

 Look at ``summary/a2.ITS2.samples.onebp.xlsx`` or working at the command line with the TSV file: